Bluebird Motel Machias Maine 866-375-0117

 Robertson Sea Tours – Milbridge, Maine

 Cruise aboard the Kandi Leigh, either on one of their planned cruises or explore the possibilities of a private charter.
-You can even enjoy steamed lobsters and clams on one of their Island Lobster Bakes!
-(207) 483-6110 website
+Puffin tours, lighthouse tours, lobster fishing tours, and more.

 Eastport Windjammers – Eastport, ME